gtalarico/foldify/README.md

 ##### To Do
+* Recompile linux binary.
-* consolidate interactive and foldfity.
-Make interactive an option.
+* consolidate interactive and foldfity; make interactive mode an option.
+* Add more stats when printing tree.
 * Rebuild Tests
+* Add Licence ?
 * Add Tkinter GUI
-* Add Licence

 ##### Done
 * Create create distribution for Windows